The False Self

 They agitate the wheel left and right, imitate the sound of the engine, activate the plastic horn… and delight in feeling like kings on the road.

-Who cares that they were never actually driving, since someone else was pushing and guiding the car all along behind them?
+Who cares that they were never actually in control, as someone else was, all along pushing and guiding the car from behind?

 The false self thrives on believing it is in control.